Computer Science Undergraduate Studies

 - Plan of Study (Blank Template, PDF)

-SECURE CYBER-SYSTEMS CONCENTRATION
+CONCENTRATION IN SECURE CYBER-SYSTEMS

 For students that would like to minor in Computer Science, the Computer Science minor requires 20 credit hours of Computer Science courses.
 Because of the prerequisite sequence, it normally requires at least 4 semesters (possibly including summer) to complete the minor.
 For more information regarding the CS minor, click here.